institut-de-genomique/BoardION/docs/ui.md

 - Sequencing overview: shows final metrics of all run and allows you to compare them
 - Run: more informations and plots on a selected run

+## Plots

+All the graphs are made with plotly and are therefore dynamic.
+To allow you to explore the data without the graph refreshing every few minutes, graphs in the sequencing overview page and run page are not refresh automatically.
+Instead there is a button next to each graph to refresh the data and the selection of axes.

 ## Runs in progress view

 This page show for each run currently sequenced 2 graphs: